 The third Masters of Nature Photography Seminar, February 14-16, 2014, will start with an optional Friday evening welcoming reception and with presentations and instruction to follow Saturday and Sunday at the High Museum of Art in Atlanta, GA.
 For those guests attending from out of town, our preferrred hotel, The Artmore, is just across the street.
 Please consult our FAQ page for additional information.

 Please send questions related to the event or attendee registration to: info@MastersofNaturePhotography.com or call 800-745-3211.

 For sponsorship inquiries, contact Brandon Kirk:

-For press inquiries, contact Brett Wilhelm, Rich Clarkson and Associates, LLC:
+For press inquiries, contact Brett Wilhelm, Clarkson Creative

 firstname.lastname@example.org • 303.295.7770